 For more information refer to the section on Palliative care patient outcomes.

-The palliative care workforce is made up of a broad range of professional groups, including specialist palliative medicine physicians, palliative care nurses, general practitioners, pharmcists, allied health professionals, other medician specilaists (such as oncologists and getriatricians), as well as other health workers, support staff and volunteers.
+The palliative care workforce is made up of a broad range of professional groups, including specialist palliative medicine physicians, palliative care nurses, general practitioners, pharmacists, allied health professionals, other medician specialists (such as oncologists and geriatricians), as well as other health workers, support staff and volunteers.
 Each of these play a unique role in supporting people with a life limiting illness to receive comprehensive, patient-centred care.
 However, existing national data sources only capture information on physicians with a primary specialty of palliative medicine (palliative medicine physicians) and nurses working in palliative care (palliative care nurses).